josenbach/ML_Diabetes/README.md

 Using a machine learning classification model, can demographics, diagnoses, medications, and other related indicators be used to predict whether someone admitted to the hospital with diabetes will have a normal or abnormal (high) HbA1c level?
 An accurate HbA1c prediction can reduce the number of times a diabetic patient would need to obtain diagnostic blood work.

-## Communication protocols

-We will meet asynchronously via Slack and Zoom together when needed.

 ## Technologies used:
 ### Hosting platform
 ```GitHub``` will be the code hosting platform.